What is HIV, and should I be tested?

 Are all condoms the same?

 A: No. While there are many options available in brands, styles, colors, flavors and lubrication, latex condoms are highly effective in preventing HIV transmission when used correctly and consistently each time you have sex.
-Natural skin or animal membrane condoms do not prevent HIV transmission.
+Natural skin or animal membrane condoms (lamb skin, etc.) do not prevent HIV transmission.

 How do you use a condom?

 A: First, always store your condoms in a cool, dry place away from sunlight.
-It’s never a good idea to keep condoms in your pocket, wallet or car for days or weeks on end.
-Instead, grab a few and put them in your car or wallet before you hit the town!
-Also, make sure to check the expiration date on the condom.
-Most importantly – be sure to always use a new condom for every act of vaginal, anal and oral sex throughout the entire sex act (from start to finish).
-Never, ever reuse a condom!
+It’s not recommended to keep condoms in your pocket for long periods of time.
+Make sure to check the expiration date on the condom.
+Be sure to always use a condom for every act of vaginal, anal and oral sex throughout the entire sex act (from start to finish) and never, ever reuse a condom!